 Mild Head Injury or Concussion

 A concussion is the most common type of head injury.
 Usually caused as a result of a blow or impact to the head.
 Often they happen due to falls, road accidents, assaults or sports accidents.

 Most mild head injuries or concussions do not have any long-term damage to the brain.
 However, it is possible to suffer from them for up to a few weeks.

 Usual symptoms include; headaches, dizziness, a feeling of being sick, memory loss, problems with balance, confusion and issues with vision.
 You may also suffer from uncharacteristic behaviour such as sudden mood swing or irritability.

 It is often thought that a loss of consciousness is a sign of a concussion.
 However, only about 10% of people who suffer from a concussion actually lose consciousness.

 Open head injury

 Suffering from an open head injury can have a significant impact on your quality of life.
-From impacting your quality of speech or your memory to causing permanent disability and mental impairment.
+From impacting your quality of speech and memory loss to causing permanent disability and mental impairment.

 Injuries from an open head injury are very focused.
-As a result, the damage to the brain can also be very focused.
+As a result, the brain damage can also be very focused.
 Meaning that any long-term effects could be focused on a particular or specific brain function.

 This makes open head injuries very varied.
 It is likely the injuries sustained are unique to the victim.